Cimorene-Kazul/CSC120-FinalProject-D-DTracker/README.md

 # CSC 120 Final Project: D&D Combat Tracker (Primarily for DMs)
 ## D&D Combat - The System
+Dungeons and Dragons (abbreviated D&D) is an extremely popular roleplaying game.
+The person who represents the fantasy world and makes rulings, keeping everything running, is called the Dungeon Master, or DM for short.
+Being a DM, or DMing, is a lot of fun, but can be difficult, particularly when it comes to running combat.
 D&D combat is a lot to keep track of.
 DMing a large encounter can be a major challenge.
-This project intends to make a tracker to help.
-D&D is based around making rolls and checking against difficulties.
-Tests are made by rolling 20-sided dice (d20s for short) and adding modifiers.
+This project creates a tracker to help.

+D&D is based around making rolls and comparing the roll to a number indicating the difficults.
+Most tests are made by rolling 20-sided dice (d20s for short) and adding modifiers.
 The difficulties in question are called DCs.
 Tests succeed if they equal or exceed the given DC.

 Here is a simple stat block, holding the information needed to run combat against a basic enemy, a bandit.
 Each line is labeled with what it means.